How to Onboard onto an Existing Codebase When the Docs Don't Tell You What to Read First

 Step 1: Find the Foundational Layer Before You Read Anything Else

 Not all docs are equal.
-Some are foundational—they define concepts that everything else builds on.
-Others are implementation docs—they describe how a specific feature was built using those concepts.
-Reading implementation docs before foundational ones is like reading chapter 15 of a textbook first.
-You can do it, but you'll spend most of your time confused about references you don't have context for.
+Some are foundational — they define the concepts that everything else builds on.
+Others are implementation docs — they describe how a specific feature was built using those concepts.
+Reading implementation docs before foundational ones is like reading chapter fifteen before chapter three: comprehensible in isolation, disorienting in context.

 For every document you open, ask: what does this assume I already know?
-If the assumptions require knowledge of other docs in this codebase, it's an implementation doc—skip it for now.
-Foundational docs are the ones whose assumptions are already satisfied by general engineering knowledge.
+If the assumptions require knowledge of other docs in this codebase, it is an implementation doc — skip it for now.
+Foundational docs are the ones whose assumptions are satisfied by general engineering knowledge alone.
 Data flows through queues.
 Services talk over HTTP.
 Databases have schemas.
 If a doc can be understood with that baseline, start there.

 Work through the foundational layer first.
-Only then should you move to the implementation layer.
-This is not always obvious from how the docs are organized—which brings us to step 2.
+Only then should you move to the implementation layer — and this distinction is rarely obvious from how the docs are organized, which brings you to the next step.

 Step 2: Trace the Dependency Chain, Not the File Tree

 The file tree tells you how the codebase is organized.
 It does not tell you how to understand it.
-Folders group things by domain, by layer, by feature—but those groupings reflect the taxonomy of the system, not the logic of how it was built or how it should be learned.
+Folders group things by domain, by layer, by feature — and those groupings reflect the taxonomy of the system, not the logic of how it was built or how it should be learned.

-Instead of opening folders alphabetically or in whatever order the repo happens to list them, pick a single working feature and trace it end to end.
-Start at the user-facing entry point—an API endpoint, a UI action, a CLI command—and follow the code all the way to the data layer.
-Read only what you encounter in that path.
+Instead of opening folders in whatever order the repo lists them, pick a single working feature and trace it end to end: start at the user-facing entry point — an API endpoint, a UI action, a CLI command — and follow the code all the way to the data layer.
+Read only what you encounter on that path.

 Step 3: Use the Build-and-Break Method to Test Your Mental Model